Skip to content

 Localizing the Microsoft Surface Shell

-The Microsoft Surface is a Windows Vista computer running the Microsoft Surface Shell.
+The Microsoft Surface (the table, not the tablet) is a Windows Vista computer running the Microsoft Surface Shell.
 This shell is by default localized for US English.
-It’s possible to localize for other locales, but there is no configuration screen to set the desired localization.

 Microsoft Surface Device vs. Microsoft Surface Simulator